beatrizamante/docker-crud-devops/docs/source/explainingYAML.rst

 version: "3.0"

-#Services is where you'll load the images and containers needed for the application.
+#Services is where you'll load thecontainers needed for the application.
 On this tutorial, we have container db and container web

 services:
   db: